DWELLING TYPES

 LAYOUT 2

-Ideal for a more rectilinear site this layout can be applied to all dwelling types with the following floor areas:
+Ideal for a more rectilinear site this rectangular layout can be applied to all dwelling types with the following floor areas:

 1. NOOK: 60m2